IgnacioAnguita/Portfolio-Construction-Models/README.md

 The most simplistic models are:

-The equal weighted: thatr assigns the same weight for every stock.
+The equal weighted: that assigns the same weight for every stock.

 The equal risk: that assigns the same risk for every stock, here you will need the risk for every stock it could be the Standard Deviation for example.